taisei-project/taisei/doc/MATH.rst

 Coordinate System
 ^^^^^^^^^^^^^^^^^

-Taisei's gameplay takes place entirely on a 2D plane, using an "X" and "Y" coordinate system.
+Taisei’s gameplay takes place entirely on a 2D plane, using an “X” and “Y” coordinate system.

 .. image:: images/taisei-xy-01.png
    :width: 300pt

-Complex numbers in Taisei represent the "X-axis" (or "real") and "Y-axis" (or "imaginary").
-This is not exactly a widely-adopted way of thinking about it, but as mentioned in *Core Concept*, it allows us to perform operations on the coordinate system that wouldn't otherwise be possible using vectors.
+Complex numbers in Taisei represent the “X-axis” (or “real”) and “Y-axis” (or “imaginary”).
+This is not exactly a widely-adopted way of thinking about it, but as mentioned in *Core Concept*, it allows us to perform operations on the coordinate system that wouldn’t otherwise be possible using vectors.
 There are pros and cons to either way of doing it, with complex numbers being more involved to use but providing a few worthwhile advantages.

 Simple Movement
 ^^^^^^^^^^^^^^^

-There are a few concrete examples within Taisei's code, so let's take a look at one: a piece of movement code for a fairy.
+There are a few concrete examples within Taisei’s code, so let’s take a look at one: a piece of movement code for a fairy.

 .. code-block:: c